jpjavagit/Springular-Filter/README.md

 # Springular-Filter
-Basic Page using Spring MVC and Angular Filter.
+Basic Page using Spring MVC and Angular Filter